mdaskalov/AnalogClock/README.md

 `clock_height` - integer (default: screen_height)

-`clock_font` - string (default: undefined) - .ttf font file to use for the digits (should be uploaded in the file system)
+`clock_face_font` - string (default: undefined) - .ttf font file to use for the digits (should be uploaded in the file system)

 `clock_mirrored` - boolean (default: false): should the clock be mirrored (the font shoudl also be mirrored)

 By default the embeded montserrat font is used.
 Depending on the build type only limited sizes are available (10, 14, 20, 28).
 Use LVGL build or define `USE_LVGL_FREETYPE` to use custom .ttf files.

 Example:
 ```
 import persist
 persist.clock_mirrored = false
-persist.clock_font = 'Vera.ttf'
+persist.clock_face_font = 'Vera.ttf'
 persist.clock_round_face = false
 persist.clock_width = 240
 persist.clock_height = 240